-As noted above, the present study leveraged student-reported baseline data from a school-based violence prevention intervention in 10 urban high schools in a larger mid-Atlantic city.
+As noted above, we leveraged student-reported baseline data from a school-based violence prevention intervention in 10 urban high schools in a larger mid-Atlantic city.
 Only baseline data were utilized to avoid confounding of intervention effects in this secondary data analysis.
-A teacher screening procedure was used to determine students' eligibility for participation, whereby teachers universally screened all 9th grade students for indicators of aggression using a 6-item measure that focused on reactive and proactive aggressive behaviors.
-Approximately 5800 ninth graders were screened.
-Thereafter, ninth grade students were eligible for enrollment based on their ranking in the top 35% of ninth grade students demonstrating the most acute aggressive behaviors (based on a cutoff score of nine).
-Project staff contacted parents/guardians of students to obtain written informed consent and youth assent, resulting in 514 students enrolled in the study.
-All data collection and intervention procedures were approved by our university Institutional Review Boards and by the school district.
+A teacher screening procedure was used to determine students' eligibility for participation, whereby teachers universally screened all ninth-grade students for indicators of aggression using a 6-item measure that focused on reactive and proactive aggressive behaviors.52 Approximately 5800 ninth-graders were screened.
+Thereafter, ninthgrade students were eligible for enrollment based on their ranking in the top 35% of ninth-grade students demonstrating the most acute aggressive behaviors (based on a cutoff score of 9).53 Project staff contacted parents/guardians of students to obtain written informed consent and youth assent, resulting in 514 students enrolled in the study.